 Registration for Visiting Students

 Visiting students are welcome to participate in Boston University Summer Term.
 No special admission is required.
 You can register using our online registration system, or by sending in (or faxing us) the registration forms.
+Visting students who already have a BU ID should complete a paper registration form using their existing ID number.
 Please note that international students coming to BU for the summer should follow the registration instructions on the international section of the Summer Term website.

 Students new to Boston University can register online by completing the following steps: